spctmtraveler/MinimalTreeSortableJS/replit.md

 ### 🔍 Key Business Logic (June 29, 2025)

 #### Triage Filtering Rules
+The Triage filter shows tasks that need attention regardless of date range:
 - **Expired Revisit Dates**: Tasks with revisit dates in the past that aren't completed
-- **No Revisit Date**: Tasks with null/undefined revisit dates (need review)
+- **No Revisit Date**: Tasks with null/undefined revisit dates (need scheduling)
-- **Today's Tasks**: Tasks scheduled for today but not yet categorized to A/B/C
+- **Today's Tasks**: Tasks scheduled for today but not yet categorized to A/B/C sections
-- **Physical Location**: Always shows tasks physically located in Triage section
+- **Manually Placed**: Tasks user has dragged directly into the Triage section

+**Note**: "Physically assigned to Triage" occurs when users drag tasks directly into the Triage section, overriding automatic categorization.
+This allows manual intervention for edge cases or tasks requiring special handling.

 #### Date Range Definitions
 - **This Week**: Last Monday through coming Sunday (Monday-based week)